Updated: Jun 15

 I have read many articles as I’m sure you have, and decided that building my hair around its porosity was the best strategy for me

-I will show you how to do so quiet easily by following the steps below.
+I will show you how to do so quite easily by following the steps below.
 If you know your hair porosity already, feel free to skip along to the section that addresses your hair type.

 Identify your Hair Porosity.